Libraries & Spaces

 - Administrative rights on your computer to install software

-First, verify that you're connected to SaxaNet wireless network: printing will not function over GuestNet.
+- Verify that you're connected to SaxaNet wireless network: printing will not function over GuestNet.

 If you continue to experience problems, fill out the Laptop Printing Problem Form and a library staff person will contact you within two business days.
 If copies are needed immediately, Georgetown Faculty, Staff and Students with a valid NetID may print from any computer in the Lauinger and Blommer Libraries.
 Patrons without a NetID will need to use one of the Public Access computers near the Circulation Desk on the 3rd floor of Lauinger Library.